GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 29

 A and B started a business with initial investments in the ratio 5 : 7.
-If after one year their profits were in the ratio 1 : 2 and the period for A’s investment was 7 months, B invested the money for :
+If after one year their profits were in the ratio 1 : 2 and the period for A’s investment was 7 months, then B invested the money for :

 Show Answer